entrifis/gustav/gustav.md

 - Analyse the code related to this topic you just read
 - Be very detailed and very technical, including all the services, methods, inputs and outputs involved.
 Also include any API calls, and any business logic
 - Your analysis should not be affected by the rest of the PRD, it should be agnostic of what the PRD says out of the “PRELIMINARY ANALYSIS” section
+- Your job is to document what is in place, not what needs to be done for the PRD
+- Do NOT generate any plan or mention what needs to be done in this ANALYSIS STAGE.
 - The result of the analysis you do, should be placed in a file named “analysis.md” in the workingfolder.
 If the file doesn’t exist, you create it.
 If the file exists, you amend a new section at the bottom of it.
 - You know that the STAGE of “ANALYSIS” has been completed if there is a file “analysis.md” in the workingfolder